W3rni0/TJCTF_2020/readme.md

 that the commands need to be python commands, furthermore, we can't see the output of the executed commands but only the time it took for the commands to execute or an error message if an error occurred while executing the commands.
-I tried using python commands and modules to escape the shell or get a reverse shell going from the server to my host, for each command I tried I got the following message:
+I tried using python commands and modules to get a shell or get a reverse shell going from the server to my host. for each command I tried I got the following message:
 ```
 ![](assets//images//timed_2.png)